ecigwe/Universal-School-System-1/README.md

 * Only A School Administrator or Principal or Vice-Principal or Class Form Teacher Can Update A Lecture Timetable For A Class.
 * Only A School Administrator or Principal or Vice-Principal or Class Form Teacher Can Delete A Lecture Timetable For A Class.
 * All The Lecture Timetables Pertaninig to A School Can Be Accessed By The Administrator, Principal or Vice-Principal Of That School.
-* The Details Of A Specific Lecture Timetable Can Be Seen By The School Administrator, Principal, Vice-Principal, The Classroom Form Teacher and The Class Students.
+* The Details Of A Specific Lecture Timetable Can Be Seen By The School Administrator, Principal, Vice-Principal, The Classroom Form Teacher, The Class Teachers and The Class Students.

 ### Accessing Lectures
 * To access lectures, you need to have a verified account and you must be logged in.